TheCarsonWest/nerd-emoji/python/Variable-Length Arguments.md

 # [[Function Overloading]]
 # Variable-Length Arguments in Python

-Python offers flexibility in function definitions by allowing variable-length arguments.
+Python offers flexibility in [[Function Definitions]] by allowing variable-length arguments.
 This means you can define functions that accept a varying number of arguments, without needing to specify the exact number beforehand.
 There are two main ways to achieve this:

 * **`*args` (Arbitrary Positional Arguments):**